Van High School (Texas)

-Van High School is a public high school located in Van, Texas (USA).
+Van High School is a public high school located in Van, Texas, United States.
 It is part of the Van Independent School District located in east central Van Zandt County and classified as a 4A school by the UIL.
 With just over 750 students, it is the largest high school in Van Zandt County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 83 (B) overall, 81 (B) for Student Achievement, 81 (B) for School Progress, and 87 (B) for Closing the Gaps.